• Bonuses

 Even though Costa Rica’s 1922 Gambling Law banned all forms of gambling, subsequent regulations gave way to a booming gambling market.

 There are casinos in hotels, while sports betting is operated by state-owned companies.
-Online gambling is not explicitly allowed, but the country seems to tolerate it as long as it doesn’t service locals and that transactions don’t include local banks.
+Online gambling is not explicitly allowed, but the country seems to tolerate it as long as it doesn’t service locals and transactions don’t include local banks.

 Speaking of banks, the Central Bank of Costa Rica has issued a statement saying that cryptocurrencies are not legal tender and, as such, can’t be used for gambling in the country in any way.